Andrew Neyer is a con*conceptual ArtistAutist & Designer.

 Long Story

-Gimme a call and let’s chat.
-I answer every call unless I’m sleeping, on another call, or kickin’ it with my family.
+I answer every call unless I’m sleeping, welding, pooping, on another call, or hanging with my Friends&Family®.

 “A Conceptual Artist posing as a suburban dad.”